-- Highlight errors, warnings, etc. directly in the buffer according to flycheck-highlighting-mode. - Indicate errors, warnings, etc. in the fringe according to flycheck-indication-mode.
+- Highlight errors, warnings, etc. directly in the buffer according to flycheck-highlighting-mode and flycheck-highlighting-style. - Indicate errors, warnings, etc. in the fringe according to flycheck-indication-mode.

 Additionally Flycheck indicates its current state and the number of errors and warnings in the mode line.